Spacecow99/complete_cs_instance/README.md

 # complete_cs_instance

-A pyproject compliant cookiecutter template for Python packages.
+A python package and util used for converting IANA format ciphersuites in to their respective technologies.

 ## Usage